nychealth/EH-dataportal/content/data-explorer/active-design.md

         identifier: '03'
 ---

-Physical inactivity and unhealthy diet rank among the leading risk factors for premature death in the United States.
-Active design promotes health by using architectural and urban design strategies to encourage stair climbing, walking, bicycling, transit use, active recreation and healthy eating.
+Physical activity and healthy eating rank among the leading ways to get and stay healthy.

-What we can do:
+Active design is an applied, evidence-informed approach to improve physical, mental and social health outcomes through the design of the built environment.

-* Increase access to public parks and recreation.
+To improve health, we can:
-* Create pedestrian plazas.
+* Increase access to public parks and recreation
-* Ensure well-maintained sidewalks.
+* Create pedestrian plazas,  and maintain sidewalks
-* Plant street trees.
+* Plant street trees
-* Provide secure bicycle storage.
+* Provide safer cycling infrastructure and secure bicycle storage
-* Make stairways in buildings attractive and accessible.
+* Make stairways attractive and accessible

-This site provides data on components of active design and associated health conditions by New York City neighborhood.
+Strategies like these can have a measurable effect on people’s ability to safely maintain their physical, mental, and social health.